 *please note, some residents and clinical fellows will not have to complete all of the forms.
 Only the forms that you have to complete will be available to you once you log into the system.
-Follow the directions provided by Kingston General Hospital and submit your documents accordingly.
+Follow the directions provided by KHSC and submit your documents accordingly.

 1. You will complete an Application for Reappointment to the House Staff.